Transitioning to a Sustainable Future

 Connect with an existing group by visiting their webpage on this site and emailing them.
 If there is no group in your area, you can visit any group.
 Although they operate in certain geographic areas, everyone is welcome.

 Better yet, start a group in your part of town.
 It’s easy.
 Email your contact info and your neighborhood and when there are others in your area who also want to start a group, we'll connect you together and provide resources to help you.
 You can use the form below.

 Transition Twin Cities will be hosting a 7-part series of trainings for people involved in active Transition groups and those who would like to start or restart a group.
 You can register for one or all trainings.
 See complete description on the Transition Training page.

 - October 17, 6:30 pm, Community Ed Class, Pratt School (Prospect Park),

-Leslie MacKenzie (Transition Longfellow) will give a presentation on Transition Towns
+Leslie MacKenzie (Transition Longfellow) will lead a class on Transition Towns

 Sustainability Resource Fair: Wild Weather, Snug Homes, Quiet Streets